-GigE Network condition: LINK GigE Network condition: ACT
+GigE Network condition: LINK

+GigE Network condition: ACT

-When an RJ-45 connector with thumbscrews is used, remove the two screws located above and below the
+When an RJ-45 connector with thumbscrews is used,

+remove the two screws located above and below the

-Ethernet connector (Note\2)
+Ethernet connector (Note2)

-M3 depth 3.5mm for tripod mount plate (Note\3)
+M3 depth 3.5mm for tripod mount plate (Note3)

-- \1) Note: Rear protrusion on C-mount lens must be less than 10.0mm. - \2) Note: When a RJ-45 cable with thumbscrews is connected to the camera, please do not excessively tighten screws by using a screw driver.
-The RJ-45 receptacle on the camera might be damaged.
+1) Note: Rear protrusion on C-mount lens must be less than 10.0mm.

+2) Note: When a RJ-45 cable with thumbscrews is connected to the camera, please do not excessively tighten screws by using a screw driver.
+The RJ-45 receptacle on the camera might get damaged.
 For security, the strength to tighten screws is less than 0.147 Newton meter (Nm).
-Tightening by hand is sufficient in order to achieve this. - \3) Note: The depth of holes are 3.5mm.
-When the tripod adapter plate MP-40 or MP-41 is used with, use attached screws.
-If installing the camera directly, please use the depth of screws is less 3.5mm.
+Tightening by hand is sufficient in order to achieve this.

+3) Note: The depth of holes is 3.5mm.
+When the tripod adapter plate MP-40 or MP-41 is used, use the attached screws.
+If installing the camera directly, please do not use screws longer than 3.5mm.

-Fig. 2 Locations (CM-200GE-RA / CB-200GE-RA)
+Fig. 2 Locations (CM-080GE-RA / CB-080GE-RA)